sara2498/Exercise/sample.md

 GitHub hosts your files.

-But there are alternatives to GitHub.

-However, GitHub is the most popular.
+Note there are alternatives to GitHub, but GitHub is the most popular.